 From indoor entertaining, many of us know that scale is also a crucial factor.
 There is nothing more awkward than a small gathering at a huge table, or more uncomfortable than the other way around!
 (Dinner party in the closet, anyone?)
 When planning a gathering space, defining the size of your party and how you want interactions to take place is major- should it be more intimate or more spacious?
 Should the kids have their own space?
 Combine the right scale with the right geometry and you have the right effect right away.

 One aspect of a gathering space is what surrounds it.
 The sense of gentle enclosure can make a space feel safe, intimate, and cohesive.
 This can be accomplished in a variety of ways.
-A ‘ceiling’ structure, like the pergola or even umbrella, walls as in the image below, even a low wall surrounding part of the space will give the illusion of enclosure.
-If you’re on a budget, well-placed decorative pots can even serve the purpose.
+A ‘ceiling’ structure, like a pergola or even umbrella, walls, even a low wall surrounding part of the space will give the illusion of enclosure.
 Think of our geometry lesson – define the center of your space and the size, then work around the borders to give definition to the space.
 You’ll notice the change in atmosphere!

 When night falls, lighting transforms your evening experience.
 Lighting can be used to highlight a gathering area, illuminate the floor plane, create a mood-defining centerpiece, or twinkle overhead.
 Lighting around a seating area should be directed so as not to shine in your guests’ eyes.
 Down-facing riser lights and patio lamps are made for just this purpose.
 Café lights and pendant lamps can be dimmer – more for the effect than for bright illumination.

 Good design and a few special touches can make the biggest difference when it comes to outdoor entertaining!
 We think of our landscapes as “setting the scene” for our clients to bring their outdoor gatherings to life.
 There is nothing better this time of year than time spent with loved ones.
 That’s what it’s really about.